Materials-Informatics-Class-Fall2014/MIC-Machining-Gradients/_posts/2014-11-04-Preliminary-Spatial-Statistics-Results.md

 ***Right Shear Zone***
 [![Image](http://matinfteam4.github.io/images/22/24/2.png)](http://matinfteam4.github.io/images/22/24/2.png)

-Note that the volume fraction is roughly 10% which agrees with visual observation.
-You ***may*** be able to see some faint trends however it is difficult because the overall grain boundary volume fraction is rather low...
+Note that the volume fraction of boundaries is roughly 10% which agrees with visual observation.
+Also note that this volume fraction is not necessarily physically accurate as we ***reduced boundary thickness to 1 pixel earlier***...

+You ***may*** be able to see some faint trends however it is difficult because the overall boundary volume fraction is rather low...

 Taking the log of the autocorrelation results allows for a better visualization relative to the image.